Sunday, July 13, 2025

 Monogamy is good for raising families.

 However, if anyone believes in polygamy, then can we agree that that someone should allow polygamy to that someone’s partner too?
+And if that someone can't allow that, then that someone should not do it either.

 People should be able to eat what they want and honor others’ choices too.